tanu07/R-codes/README.md

 #Row 57, Column 4
 pollute_data[57,4]

-#What about a specific record?
-#Leave the column value blank
+#What about a specific record? -Leave the column value blank
 pollute_data[57,]

 #if you want first three columns only